MYAUni/Multi-Scale-Dynamics-MMC/README.md

-%Each figure simulation was performed via the ode23s
+Each simulation shown in the figures was performed using MATLAB’s **ode23s** solver.
-%solver of Matlab
-%The SPVF algorithm provides eigen values and eigen vectors of the procedure.
+The algorithm also computes the **eigenvalues** and **eigenvectors** associated with the system to analyze its stability and dynamic behavior.